Ohio Home Insurance: Best Companies, Average Rates & Coverage Tips

 • Adjusts deductibles to current finances

 1. Inventory your coverage needs.
-Estimate dwelling replacement cost (not market value), personal property value, and liability needs.
+Estimate dwelling replacement cost (not market value), personal property value, and liability limits.

 2. Get three quotes minimum.
-Include one regional carrier (Cincinnati, Erie), one national (State Farm, Allstate, Nationwide), and one direct online option.
+Include one regional carrier (Cincinnati, Erie, Westfield), one national (State Farm, Allstate, Nationwide, Farmers), and one direct online option.

 3. Match coverage apples-to-apples.
-Same dwelling limit, same deductible, same endorsements (especially sewer backup).
+Same dwelling limit, same deductible, same endorsements (especially sewer backup and service line).

 4. Ask about every discount.
 Bundling, alarms, claim-free, new roof, paperless, and pay-in-full.